Shi Yan Ming: Media appearances

 Says Jarmusch, "I love his contradictions.
 He's so playful and yet he has the potential for incredible physical ferocity."
 The RZA, producer of and Shi's co-star in the urban kung fu film Z Chronicles, says of Shi, "When I looked at the dailies, he just exploded on the camera.
 I'd say, 'Damn Shifu, you're a real live movie star.'"

 Shi was among the monks profiled in the 1995 book The Real Shaolin Gongfu of China.
 In 2006 Rodale Books published Shi's own book, The Shaolin Workout: 28 Days to Transforming Your Body and Soul the Warrior's Way.

-Throughout his career, Shi has been featured in advertisements for Hewlett-Packard, Burberry, Adidas, Chase Bank, Sprite (drink), & multiple magazine covers including 2x on Black Belt Magazine.
+Throughout his career, Shi has been featured in advertisements for Hewlett-Packard, Burberry, Adidas, Chase Bank, Sprite, & multiple magazine covers including twice on Black Belt Magazine.

 He has also been featured in numerous publications & interviews across the world including The New York Times, The Atlantic, The New Yorker, VICE Sports, VICE China, Grazia Homme (France), Vogue, Great Big Story, NPR & more.

 On May 21, 2020, Shi appeared on ABC’s To Tell The Truth.

-On August 13, 2020, Shi appeared on Discovery Channel's reality series with Caroline Wozniacki & David Lee (basketball) as 1 of 3 super humans to train the family to summit Mt.
+On August 13, 2020, Shi appeared on Discovery Channel's reality series with Caroline Wozniacki & David Lee as 1 of 3 super humans to train the family to summit Mt.
 Kilmanjaro.

 Personal life

-Shi lives with his two children in NYC.
+Shi lives in NYC.
 Shi never took the Shaolin celibacy vows, as he entered the Shaolin Temple at the age of five.
 Explaining his eschewing of celibacy, Shi remarks, "I'm too handsome for that."